rishadharis/bie-bootcamp/README.md

 Welcome.
 This is where i stored my code as a Business Intelligence Engineer Facilitator in Binar Academy.

+## Let's Connect
 Any kind of messages are warmly welcome:)

-Chat me on [LinkedIn](https://www.linkedin.com/in/rishad-harisdias) Send me email to rishad.harisdias@outlook.com
+Chat me on [LinkedIn](https://www.linkedin.com/in/rishad-harisdias)

+Send email to rishad.harisdias@outlook.com